Peter-Bignold/Apogee.github.io/README.md

   - Prevent from shooting off in one direction and hoping for the best
   - Refuel/recharge by staying inside a planet's orbit
   - Lose fuel/energy by staying outside a planet's orbit
-- Actual effects for hitting a planet:
+- Actual effects when hitting a planet/dying:
-  - Right now the rocket sprite just disapears and then the game fades to the game over screen
+  - Right now the rocket sprite just disappears then the game fades to the end screen
   - Explosion/camera shake
 - Ship Customization:
   - Hitting different "planets visited" milestones unlocks new ship sprites